princeofshanghai/pcc-design/docs/tasks/epic-1-tasks.md

 # Task List: Epic 1 - The Single Source of Truth

 This document breaks down the work for Epic 1 into small, concrete, and ordered tasks.
-It follows the "Design-First" methodology outlined in our `@task-generation-playbook.mdc`.
+It follows the "Design-First" methodology outlined in our `@playbook-tasks.mdc`.

 ---